Rafael Nadal: Legacy

-Among numerous career accolades, Nadal was the Laureus World Sportsman of the Year in 2011 and 2021, and was 2010 BBC Overseas Sports Personality of the Year.
+Nadal was the Laureus World Sportsman of the Year in 2011 and 2021, and was 2010 BBC Overseas Sports Personality of the Year.
 He is an honorary recipient of the Grand Cross of Royal Order of Sports Merit, Grand Cross of Order of the Second of May, the Grand Cross of Naval Merit, the Princess of Asturias Award, and the Medal of the City of Paris.
 He was ranked as one of the world's highest-paid athletes by Forbes magazine in 2014 and named among the 100 most influential people in the world by Time magazine in 2022.

 In 2019, former world No. 1 and 1995 French Open champion Thomas Muster stated: "Rafael Nadal is the best clay-court player ever".
 Former world No. 1 Carlos Moyá stated in 2010 that Nadal was "one of the greatest ever.
 But he is on his way to become, who knows, maybe the greatest".
 Former world No. 1 Juan Carlos Ferrero: "Rafa is the king of knowing how to adapt to any situation in the match".
-Former world No. 1 and rival Novak Djokovic: "Our encounters have made me the player I am today".
+Former world No. 1 and rival Djokovic: "Our encounters have made me the player I am today".
 Former world No. 1 and rival Roger Federer: "I have always had the utmost respect for my friend Rafa as a person and as a champion.
 I believe we have pushed each other to become better players".

-Nadal played an instrumental role in the sport's revival, ushering in a Golden Age of tennis, which saw increased interest and higher revenues across tennis venues globally.
-His rivalries with Djokovic and Federer are widely considered by players, coaches, and pundits to be among the greatest rivalries in sports history.
+Nadal played an instrumental role in the sport's revival, ushering in a Golden Age of tennis, which saw increased interest and higher revenues.
+His rivalries with Djokovic and Federer are considered to be among the greatest rivalries in sports history.